mmbliv/mingjian_without_backend/frontend/src/blogs/README.txt

-NOTE, should not name this as .md file, otherwise, this will be regarded as a post.
+NOTE, should not name this file with .md extension; otherwise, it will be regarded as a post.

 ## Header
 - date: determines the relative order of the posts when there are multiple ones